Treatment algorithm

 Additional treatment recommended for SOME patients in selected patient group

-Assisted reproductive technologies such as in vitro fertilisation (IVF) and intracytoplasmic sperm injection (ICSI) involve the administration of hormonal treatment to the female partner to stimulate ovarian follicle growth.
-Eggs are collected, fertilised, then reimplanted in the uterus.
+Techniques such as in vitro fertilisation (IVF) and intracytoplasmic sperm injection (ICSI) involve the administration of hormonal treatment to the female partner to stimulate ovarian follicle growth.
+Eggs are collected, fertilised, then (embryo transfer) into the uterus.
+See Male factor infertility.

 back arrow